fariborzaref/fariborzaref/README.md

 <section id="impact">
   <h3>Impact and Application</h3>
   <p>
-    My research begins with social reality and returns to it—evidence must lead somewhere measurable.
-    I aim to translate sociological analysis into policies, technologies, and public understanding that reduce inequality and expand opportunity.
-    Collaboration with institutions, communities, and interdisciplinary teams remains central to this goal.
+ My research framework links empirical data with institutional decision-making.
+I develop quantitative, computational, and qualitative outputs that can inform targeted policy adjustments, program design, and resource allocation.
+All projects are structured to ensure the findings are interpretable, transferable, and usable by agencies, organizations, and interdisciplinary teams..
   </p>
 </section>